Words by Lewis Empson and Alex Daud Briggs

 In Defence Of Digital by Lewis Empson

-Physical editions of games have been the norm for decades and have in various forms whether that is cassette tapes, cartridges, those weird little PSP UMD disks and since the PS1 and original Xbox it has been in disk format (admittedly in different formats e.g. DVD, Blu Ray).
+Physical editions of games have been the norm for decades and have come in various forms; whether that is cassette tapes, cartridges, those weird little PSP UMD disks and since the PS1 and original Xbox it has been in disc form (admittedly in different formats e.g. DVD, Blu Ray).
 Games are always shifting in form and therefore it feels natural that the next step is to forgo the restraints of the physical form and embrace the digital future.